weijielam/flask-forum-api/README.md

         {
             "created_timestamp": "Mon, 08 Mar 2021 23:13:09 GMT",
             "id": 2,
-            "title": "Who let the dogs out?"
+            "title": "How do I get posts from this API?"
         }
     ],
     "success": true
 }
 ```
 ### `GET /posts/<int:id>
-- Returns post by id
+- Returns an existing posts and it's comments
 - Required Headers:
     - `Authorization` header with bearer token that has `get:posts` permission.
 - Request arguments: int id